oracle-samples/adb-connectors/erwin/erwin-connector-guide.md

 **Introduction**

+This guide shows you how to configure Erwin connectivity to Oracle Autonomous Database (ADB).
+It describes how to connect Oracle Autonomous Database using the wallet or mTLS.
+If you want to connect without the wallet click [here](https://oracle-samples.github.io/adb-connectors/common/tls-no-wallet/workshops/freetier/).

 This step by step tutorial guides how to configure Erwin Data Modeler connectivity to Oracle Autonomous Database (ADB).

 ![Picture1](./images/erwin_pic1.png =500x500)